influxdata/docs-v2/content/v2.0/reference/annotated-csv.md

 - Before results materialize, the HTTP status code indicates an error.
 Error details are encoded in the csv table.
 - After partial results are sent to the client, the error is encoded as the next table and remaining results are discarded.
 In this case, the HTTP status code remains 200 OK.

-**Example errors**
+##### Examples

-- Encoding for an error with the datatype annotation:
+Encoding for an error with the datatype annotation:
   ```js
 #datatype,string,long
 ,error,reference
 ,Failed to parse query,897
   ```

-- Encoding for error that occurs after a valid table has been encoded:
+Encoding for an error that occurs after a valid table has been encoded:
  ```js
 #datatype,string,long,dateTime:RFC3339,dateTime:RFC3339,dateTime:RFC3339,string,string,double,result,table,_start,_stop,_time,region,host,_value
 ,mean,1,2018-05-08T20:50:00Z,2018-05-08T20:51:00Z,2018-05-08T20:50:00Z,west,A,62.73